Hormones

 Human chorionic gonadotropin (HCG)

-HCG is sometimes used in weight loss interventions but has not been proven effective for inducing weight loss.
-The primary factor contributing to weight reduction in these cases is caloric restriction rather than the direct effects of HCG.
+HCG is sometimes used in weight loss interventions, but it has not been proven effective for inducing weight loss.
+In these cases, the primary factor contributing to weight reduction is caloric restriction, not the direct effects of HCG.

 Efficacy of HCG in males